Pediatric Orthopedic surgeons who treat Down Syndrome

 Mosaic Down Syndrome

 About 2 percent of Down syndrome patients exhibit this kind.
 Chromosome 21 will appear on some of the children’s chromosomes as an additional copy, while it will appear on other cells as the usual two copies.
-Depending on whether there are 2 or 3 copies of chromosome 21 in a cell, children have fewer of the condition’s defining the characteristics of this condition.
+Depending on whether there are 2 or 3 copies of chromosome 21 in a cell, children have fewer of the condition’s defining characteristics.

 Translocation Down Syndrome